edsu/inkdroid.org/_posts/2021-01-21-trumps-tweets.md

 *TLDR: Trump's tweets are gone from twitter.com but still exist spectrally in various states all over the web.
 After profiting off of their distribution Twitter now have a responsibility to provide meaningful access to the Trump tweets as a read only archive.*

+*This post is also published on the [Documenting the Now Medium](https://news.docnow.io/trumps-tweets-2d3f348ccd24) where you can comment, if the mood takes you.*

 ---

 So Trump's Twitter account is gone. *Finally*.
 It's strange to have had to wait